Carlos Correa Player Props: Twins vs. Yankees

-Carlos Correa -- batting .243 with a double, two home runs, four walks and six RBI in his past 10 games -- will be in action for the Minnesota Twins against the New York Yankees, with Jhony Brito on the mound, on April 24 at 7:40 PM ET.
+After batting .205 with a double, a triple, a home run, three walks and six RBI in his past 10 games, Carlos Correa and the Minnesota Twins take on the New York Yankees (who will start Nestor Cortes Jr.) at 7:40 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-4) against the Nationals.
+He had a one-hit performance in his previous game (1-for-5) against the Yankees.

 Carlos Correa Game Info & Props vs. the Yankees